Math or Mathematics is a body of knowledge that studies numbers. Maths topics include arithmetic, number theory, formulas & related structures.

 Game Theory has applications in Computer Science and Economics.

-Game Theory is used in Cloud Computing to model the interaction between Cloud Servers to minimize the costs and maximize the quality of service.
+Game Theory is used in Cloud Computing to model the interaction between Cloud Servers to minimize costs and maximize the quality of service.

 In Economics Game Theory is used in Auctions, Mergers, and Acquisitions.